marctrommen/scanoptimizer/README.md

 After pushing the button `Scannen` the scan process will get started.

-During the scan is in progress you will see a busi dialog and all settings can't be changed.
+While the scan is in progress you will see a busy dialog and none of the settings can get changed.

 ![busy dialog](docs/scan_in_progress.png)

-If the scan ended successfuly you will get a success notice.
+If the scan ended successfuly you will get a success info.

 ![busy dialog](docs/scan_successful.png)

 In case of an error you will get an error message from the system in an error dialog.
-Most of the times errors occure when the scanner is either not connected to the computer or not switched on yet.
+Most of the times errors occure when the scanner is either not connected to the computer or not switched on.

 ![busy dialog](docs/scan_error.png)

 License